interlay/interbtc-spec/polkabtc-spec/docs/source/economics/SLA.rst

 - **Execute Redeem**: execute redeem, on time with the correct amount.
 - **Collateralization**: Maintain a collateralization rate above the *Secure Collateral Threshold*.
 - **Execute Replace**: if requested replace, transfer the correct amount of BTC to the new Vault on time.
-- **Auction Replace**: force-replace an undercollateralized Vault in an Auction

 Undesired Actions
 .................